maria901/Parolin/readme.txt

 Changelog:

+What is new in version 8.7.4  build 005949  codename ?

+..........
+About Lzma -> If you need lzma based compression .......... with diferent levels use lzip, because it .......... is also lzma compression just slower, for .......... the moment lzma compression only on default .......... compression level using up the 200 mb for .......... compression, in case of lzip maximum .......... compression uses up to 460 mb of memory, lzip .......... compression levels range from 0 (fast) to 9 .......... (best)

 What is new in version 8.4.5  build 005920 Sabado 25 Setembro 2021  02:14 codename Grozin
 ..........
 First release with support to level in Parolin (libarchive .......... already have this option), notice that some level don't range